ForeverExe/SmartPot/README.md

 - **SmartPotServer**: The name of the app which uses the aformentioned objects, it connects to the broker, creates the devices' list, prepares and responds to user interaction thanks to the TUI.

-- **DeviceSim** is a partial device simulator that only sends information data
+- **DeviceSim** is a partial device simulator that only sends information data, *not intended for actual use*.

 ##### Code Flow
 - At startup, Discovery is performed and adds to its memory each device it can find by using their `#/i` topic.